umarhassan-mitodl/9.00sc-fall-2011/content/pages/attention/discussion-attention.md

 {{< resource uuid="70e6db00-ae91-0c76-52ea-08589cadd8b8" >}}

 © Sinauer Associates, Inc. All rights reserved.
 This content is excluded from our Creative Commons license.
-For more information, see [http://ocw.mit.edu/pages/privacy-and-terms-of-use/.](https://ocw.mit.edu/pages/privacy-and-terms-of-use/)
+For more information, see {{% resource_link "7d02cc56-8391-47f9-a14f-ff0a6dc4f0cf" "http://ocw.mit.edu/pages/privacy-and-terms-of-use/." %}}

 As this graph shows, if the first target and the second target are 100ms apart, the probability of seeing the second (after seeing the first) is relatively high.
 However, with a separation of 200-300ms, your chances drop.
 Accuracy improves with greater separation in time.